MLHale/nebraska-gencyber-modules/restful_api/README.md

 https://www.qzzr.com/c/quiz/429280/8f69a8f7-0a69-4efa-9c3e-2aa38944ed1d

 ### Step 7: Adding a subscriber to handle incoming events.
-Lets add a subscriber to catch input events going to the cloudbit:
+Lets add a subscriber to catch input events going to the `cloudbit`:
 * Make a POST request to https://api-http.littlebitscloud.cc/v2/subscriptions
 * In our case we want to make a server listen for the cloudbit, so lets use a URI endpoint as the subscriber